varigence/docs/bimlflex/concepts/extension-points.md

 The Name is included when an Extension Point is created from the Extension Point menu in BimlStudio.

 The Target represents the object or entity where the Extension Point should be included.
-The correct taget can be identified through either of these steps:
+The correct target can be identified through either of these steps:

 ### Option 1, Use Target Name